 School Collective Worship

-Links with the church team continue to be strong and Thursday assemblies are usually conducted by the church team.
-On the second Thursday of the month, assembly is held in St Luke’s Church.
+Links with the church team continue to be strong and Tuesday assemblies are usually conducted by the church team.
+On the second Tuesday of the month, assembly is held in St Luke’s Church.
 The staff and children enjoy the interactive nature of the worship, and it is valued by all.
-We appreciate the work of the church team – Rev Jon Barrett, Ali Goodman and Sheila Shaw.
+We appreciate the work of the church team.

 Godly Play Room

 In January 2015 the ‘Godly Play’ sessions started with our children.
 The money for the room came from generous donations from the church community, with families and individuals sponsoring the story materials.
 The Diocese matched the money donated by people at St Luke’s Church and gave us £2000 towards the creative materials that the children use, and furnishing the room.
 Mr Gilford and Mike Evans helped to clear the room, Jez Braker fitted a work surface and Ali Goodman did the rest!
 Each session has a Storyteller and another adult.
 They work together to deliver the session.
-The people helping Ali Goodman are Sheila Shaw, Sue Johnson, Lizzie Berry and Liz Smith.
 This is a great opportunity for our children and school, and we are extremely grateful for the generosity of St Luke’s church and the Diocese of Leicester.

 Also in January 2015, a member of the congregation at St Luke’s Church, Mr Jez Braker, helped us to organise a permanent sign for our Peace Garden.
 He also transferred the Dunblane Memorial Plaque from the garden area at the front of the school, to the Peace Garden.